Deputies evacuate NC school after anonymous bomb threat

 - Phase 2 @ 10:30 a.m.: Student bus riders will load their normal buses, and ride their normal routes home.

-- Phase 3: Remaining students will be taken to a reunification location (TBD) to be united with parents/guardians.
+- Phase 3: Remaining students will be taken to Fruitland Baptist Bible College at 12:45 p.m. to be united with parents/guardians.
 The time and location will be communicated to parents and guardians in a message later this morning.

+According to Henderson County Public Schools, parents and families need to go to Fruitland Baptist Bible College to pick up their student, if they were not a bus rider or student driver.

+During pickup, guardians and parents must stay in their vehicles and will be required to provide photo identification to pick up their child.

 The district said students are to leave the campus the same way they came to school to accurately account for each student leaving the campus.